ragpi/ragpi/README.md

 ### 5. Ask questions:

-Once the task is completed, you can ask questions:
+Once the source is synchronized, you can ask questions:

 ```bash
 curl -X POST http://localhost:8000/chat \